 You know, I know the insides and outs of the provincial system.
 I know the challenges that we faced in our federal system.
-I remember coming to Ottawa for an education meeting, representing the FSIN, and the next thing you know, we were marching on the Hill, you know.
-So you know, it's something that I like to point out that it's something that really drives me to do what I do.
-MS. CHRISTA BIG CANOE: Thank you.
-I just - - you know, looking at your CV, I note you have some other awards and certificates, including the valedictorian.
-MR. COREY O'SOUP: Yeah, there's a couple of things that I was So I'm a graduate of a program called ITEP, the Indian Teacher Education Program in Saskatchewan, and I was lucky enough to be the valedictorian of my graduation class.
-One of the other things that that's there is I was actually awarded the Premier's Award of Excellence for Public Service in Saskatchewan, and that was in regards to my work in LaLoche.
-Back in January of 2016, a young man went into our community of LaLoche and into the school there and 4 shot and murdered four people, injured many others.
-And it shot and murdered four people, injured many others.
-And it shot and murdered four people, injured many others.
-And it was during that time that I was working as a Special shot and murdered four people, injured many others.
-And it was during that time that I was working as a Special Advisor at the Ministry of Education. shot and murdered four people, injured many others.
-And it was during that time that I was working as a Special Advisor at the Ministry of Education.
-And we had all of our leaders go up there.
+I remember coming to Ottawa for an education meeting, representing the FSIN, and the next

-And the community asked all of those leaders
+1 thing you know, we were marching on the Hill, you know.
+So 2 you know, it's something that I like to point out that it's 3 something that really drives me to do what I do.
+4 MS. CHRISTA BIG CANOE: Thank you.
+I just - 5 - you know, looking at your CV, I note you have some other 6 awards and certificates, including the valedictorian.
+7 MR. COREY O'SOUP: Yeah, there's a couple of 8 things that I was So I'm a graduate of a program called 9 ITEP, the Indian Teacher Education Program in Saskatchewan, 10 and I was lucky enough to be the valedictorian of my 11 graduation class.
+12 One of the other things that that's there 13 is I was actually awarded the Premier's Award of Excellence 14 for Public Service in Saskatchewan, and that was in regards 15 to my work in LaLoche.
+16 Back in January of 2016, a young man went 17 into our community of LaLoche and into the school there and 18 shot and murdered four people, injured many others.
+And it 19 was during that time that I was working as a Special 20 Advisor at the Ministry of Education.
+21 And we had all of our leaders go up there.
+22 We had our premier there, we had our prime minister there, 23 we had our national chief, we had our provincial chief, and 24 all of the different people.
+25 And the community asked all of those leaders